 In example 3, the colon is between two independent clauses.
-The second independent clause seems to explain the idea in the first clause that "many Americans also lacked any savings."
+The second independent clause seems to explain the idea in the first clause that the astronauts "had a mission to accomplish."
 This suggests that a colon can be used to link two independent clauses when the second clause provides more detail about or emphasizes the first clause.